 Offering a pay-in-4 option to shoppers can bring many upsides for your business.
 It boosts incremental revenue by increasing cart sizes and pulling forward sales that otherwise might have been lost or delayed.
 Respondents said that if this 4-payment option was not available for their purchase, they would have:

 Pay in 4 can also reduce friction at checkout and accelerate repeat purchases.
 With Affirm, shoppers supply 4 pieces of info to get an approval decision within seconds—most customers can complete the purchase in 3 clicks.
 And customers pay off their purchase in 6 weeks or less, so they’re ready to make more purchases sooner.

 Affirm’s Pay in 4 comes with a unique benefit shoppers love: no late or hidden fees.
 Customers always know up front exactly how much they will pay, and that amount will never change.
 This builds loyalty that can help your business: Our partners see an average 20% repeat purchase rate with Affirm customers.

 Retailers who’ve implemented split pay with Affirm have also reported lifts in average order value, conversion, and more.
 Cole Haan saw a 23% lift in conversion rate and a 185% increase in daily Affirm sales volume.

 “Our customers see the Affirm split pay option as a way they can better afford buying our products for themselves—or even utilize during gift-giving season,” said Megan Lindstrand, Vice President of Global Marketing for Cole Haan.
 “The interest-free appeal, together with the greater conversion rate, are some ways split pay is having a positive impact on our e-commerce business.”

-Could split pay have a similar impact for your business?
+Could this pay-over-time option have a similar impact for your business?
 Learn more how Affirm can increase sales as well as boost conversion and repeat purchase rates.